-G. (1b) Monitoring and Evaluation of Special Education Students Rating Expectations

-A complete response must □Meets Describe how the proposed school will monitor the progress toward special education students' attainment of IEP goals; □Approaches Identify specific responsibilities for school staff, classroom teachers, and special education staff; including when and who will be reporting on progress towards goals. □Does Not Meet Identify the regular intervals at which progress will be monitored and success will be evaluated; Identify specific actions/reporting that will engage and inform students and or families; and Describe how the school will evaluate the effectiveness of its special education program and services.
+G. (1b) Monitoring and Evaluation of Special Education Students Rating Expectations □Meets A complete response must □Approaches Identify specific responsibilities for school staff, classroom teachers, and special education staff; including when and who will be reporting on progress towards goals. □Does Not Meet Identify the regular intervals at which progress will be monitored and success will be evaluated; Identify specific actions/reporting that will engage and inform students and or families; and Describe how the school will evaluate the effectiveness of its special education program and services.
 Describe how mission success will be tracked, measured, ensured and reported on with these special populations.
-ENTER INDEDEND ENT REVIEW TEAM COMMENTS HERE:
+ENTER INDEPENDE ENT REVIEW TEAM COMMENTS HERE: